How to manage complex hybrid infrastructures

 However, like on-premises data centers, colocation or hosted private clouds can be more expensive than public cloud alternatives.

-Benefits of complex hybrid infrastructures
+Benefits of complex hybrid cloud infrastructure

 As market demands shift and usage seasons begin and end, IT demand fluctuates.
 An on-premises data center alone isn’t built to scale quickly or cost-effectively.

 But a complex hybrid infrastructure can boost and reprovision its cloud usage as needed—whether it’s processing power, bandwidth, or storage—all without the need for additional hardware setups.
+Public cloud providers offer scalable compute and storage resources, making it possible to handle high-volume, low-risk activity or 'bursting' during peak demand.
+Additionally, hybrid cloud can be leveraged for backup and disaster recovery by making copies of files and storing them in remote locations, ensuring data protection in case of data loss or corruption.

 Very few IT-reliant organizations operate solely on public cloud options.
 But a business run on private data centers or hosted clouds alone can have a worrying price tag.